Prostate cancer may seem inevitable for some men; in fact, it’s the most common type of cancer in men.

-Most prostate cancers are slow growing; with early detection many doctors will choose a wait-and-see approach rather than attacking the cancer immediately.
-But why sit back and wait if you can take a big step toward delaying the cancer’s development or inhibiting its growth by improving your diet?
+Most prostate cancers are slow-growing; with early detection, many doctors will choose a wait-and-see approach rather than attacking cancer immediately.
+But why sit back and wait if you can take a big step toward delaying cancer’s development or inhibiting its growth by improving your diet?

 Tomato and tomato products: